Mitton Streetscape Project

 - Mid-Block crossings for pedestrian access

-Concept Option 1 — Emphasis on Curb Extensions, On-Street Parking and Flex Spaces
+Approved Concept — Emphasis on Curb Extensions, On-Street Parking and Flex Spaces

 - Emphasizes traffic calming through curb extensions and narrower lane configuration